 When configuration is provided by an AF, the NEF service operations information flow procedure described in TS 23.502 [3] clause 4.15.6.2 applies for storing the 5G VN group identifiers, group membership information and group data in the UDR, as follows:

-- The NEF provides the External Group ID, 5G VN group membership information and 5G VN group data to UDM.
+- The NEF provides the External Group ID, 5G VN group membership information and 5G VN group data to the UDM.

 - The UDM updates the Internal Group ID-list of the corresponding UE's subscription data in UDR, if needed.